 What Is Radicchio?

-Radicchio (pronounced ruh-dee-kee-o) is often thought of as being a type of lettuce or salad green but it’s actually a member of the chicory family.
+Radicchio (pronounced ruh-dee-kee-o) is often thought of as being a type of lettuce or salad green But like the endive from our endive salad recipe, it’s actually a member of the chicory family.
 Sometimes called Italian chicory, radicchio has beautiful white veined reddish purple leaves and a spicy, bitter flavor.

 Yes, radicchio is a term used to refer to all types of chicory that grow to form a tight head.
 However, within the radicchio family, there are six different varieties including Rosso di Chioggia, which is the most common variety and the one we are using in this salad recipe.
 Although similar, each version of chicory has a slightly different taste, texture, and color.